-- If you are expected to be released quickly, you might be able to keep wearing your own clothes, otherwise you you will have to change into a jail uniform.
+- If you are expected to be released quickly, you might be able to keep wearing your own clothes, otherwise you will have to change into a jail uniform.

 Have you been arrested and gone through jail intake?
 If so, please tell your story so other people can learn from your experience.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you tell us tips that could help other people that get arrested get through the procedure?

 Post A Comment

 When you finally post bail, you will be discharged from jail.
 The discharge process can take anywhere from 15 minutes to all day long.
 So, the faster bail is posted, the faster you will get discharged.
 Also, how fast you get released will depend on if you’ve been given a bond amount or if the magistrate has to figure out how much your bail will be.
 For minor offenses, you will get booked and then released on your recognizance without having to pay bail.
 If you have served a sentence in jail and know the discharge date, you should plan to be discharged between 9am and noon.

 How To Turn Yourself In